Nuclear Power in Romania

 SNN comes under the Ministry of Economy and Commerce.
 The Romanian Nuclear Activities Authority (RAAN) operates the Triga research reactor and undertakes R&D on safety, nuclear fuel, radiation protection, reactor systems, and radioactive waste management.
 It also operates the heavy water plant.

-The National Commission for Nuclear Activities Control (CNCAN) is the regulator which was set up under the Nuclear Act 1996 to ensure safety and to licence nuclear sites and operations.
+The National Commission for Nuclear Activities Control (CNCAN) is the regulator which was set up under the Nuclear Act 1996 to ensure safety and to licence nuclear sites and operations including waste storage and disposal.
 It is also responsible for safeguards and other international liaison, ensuring conformity with IAEA standards, as well as radiation protection.

 Romania is a party to the Nuclear Non-Proliferation Treaty (NPT) since 1970 as a non-nuclear weapons state.
 It is member of the Nuclear Suppliers' Group.
 The Additional Protocol in relation to its safeguards agreements with the IAEA came into force in 2000.